 The main idea of surrealism was generated after the Dadaist movement, but where the Dada movement was an Anti Art movement.
-Surrealism was something completely different bringing the unconscious and conscious together.
-Surrealist artists wanted to combine the dream and reality and try to put it on one canvas.
+Surrealism was something completely different, bringing the unconscious and conscious together.
+Surrealist artists wanted to combine the dream and reality and try to put them on one canvas.

 How Surrealism Got its Name?

-They named it as ultimate reality that’s why this movement is called “su-real” means super real.
-It was initiated in France from the 1920s to 1950’s.
-Guillame Appollinere who was a poet was the first one to name this art movement as Surrealism.
+They named it an ultimate reality; that’s why this movement is called “su-real” which means super real.
+It was initiated in France from the 1920s to 1950s.
+Guillame Appollinere who was a poet, was the first one to name this art movement Surrealism.
 The main influences of this art movement were Dadaism and Abstractism.
 Moreover, this art movement further influenced Abstract Expressionism and Post Modernism.

-Note: This word was later added in the dictionary by 1967.
+Note: This word was later added to the dictionary in 1967.

-Andre Breton was the think tank for this art movement art critic and French poet who led this movement.
-He was first to release and art manifesto for the Surrealist Movement in 1924.
+Andre Breton was the think tank for this art movement, art critic, and French poet who led this movement.
+He was the first to release an art manifesto for the Surrealist Movement in 1924.
 This art movement involved several Art theories from different geniuses like Sigmund Frued and Karl Marx.
-Suryast boomband captured a state which lay in between the horizons of mythical and real world.
+Suryast boomband captured a state which lay in between the horizons of the mythical and real world.

 Main Characteristics Of Surrealism

 When it comes to the main features of Surrealism, it didn’t have any unified or single style.
 If we need to explain Surrealism in simple words, surrealism is an extreme of reality composed of fiction.
 The Artist portrayed things with great realistic detail but portrayed them in a highly fictitious scenario.
 The Paradoxical placing of realistic objects in a nonrealist framework was the main feature of Surrealism.
 The relation of imagery or idea, when detached from reality, is surrealism: an automatic thought, a sudden and abrupt idea.